|

 Beginning Photography Tip #7:

-By this, I don't mean look into the sun - no, that won't do at all.
-But it is good to see what kind of light you are working with.
+The way of a better photographer is to watch for and notice what kind of light you are working with.
 Which way are the shadows falling?
 Unless you want a silhouette effect, where your subject is black against an interesting background, it's generally best to shoot with the sun behind you.

 How is the light affecting your subject?
 Is the subject squinting?